The annual World Press Photo contest, now in its 57th edition, awards the best in visual journalism.

 In this photo, from the series “Bonobos – Our Unknown Cousins,” a 5-year-old wild bonobo is seen near the Kokolopori Bonobo Reserve, in the Democratic Republic of Congo on Jan.
 25, 2011.

-Despite being humans’ closest living relatives, little is known about bonobos and their behavior in remote parts of the Congo basin.
+Despite being humans’ closest living relatives, little is known about bonobos and their behaviour in remote parts of the Congo basin.
 Bonobos are threatened by habitat loss and bush meat trade.

 5. Observed Portraits Stories, 1st prize – Carla Kogelman (the Netherlands)